- OSHA Safety Colors Defined

 The first set of safety colors issued by OSHA covers a broad category of hazards that exist in facilities, and how people should be warned about them.
 There are four main types of warning language used for this set of standards:

 - Danger – Danger signs are only used when there is an immediate risk to the life and health of an employee.
 OSHA requires these signs to be red or predominantly red.
-Any lettering or symbols must be a contrasting color to ensure maximum visibility.
+Any lettering or symbols must be a contrasting color to ensure maximum visibility and bring attention to the hazard.

 - Warning – The warning category is for when there is a risk, but it is not as severe or immediate as when danger is used.
 The safety color associated with warning is orange or predominantly orange.
 As with the red, any lettering or symbols must be a contrasting color.